Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 Reaction--diffusion systems remain an active area of research in both biological and geological pattern formation.
-While the complexity of biological systems often makes it difficult to identify the specific morphogens responsible for a given pattern, geological systems are usually much simpler, involving just a handful of chemicals.
-Examples such as zebra rock (Fig.~\ref{fig:zebra}) or target patterns in sandstone rocks (Fig.~\ref{fig:target}) strongly suggest a reaction-diffusion origin, although other banded patterns, like striped flints (Fig.~\ref{fig:Flint}) or sphalerites (Fig.~\ref{fig:Blende}) elude such a simple description However, there are two important factors to consider when thinking about geological systems.
-First, in order for a reaction--diffusion pattern to survive the millenia, it needs to be literally frozen, sculpted into the rock~\cite{Jamtveit2012}.
+While the complexity of biological systems often makes it difficult to identify the specific morphogens responsible for a given pattern, geological systems are usually simpler, involving just a handful of chemicals.
+Examples such as zebra rock (Fig.~\ref{fig:zebra}) or target patterns in sandstone rocks (Fig.~\ref{fig:target}) strongly suggest a reaction--diffusion origin, although other banded patterns, like striped flints (Fig.~\ref{fig:Flint}) or sphalerites (Fig.~\ref{fig:Blende}) elude such a simple description.
+However, there are two important factors to consider when thinking about geological systems.
+First, in order for a reaction--diffusion pattern to survive the millennia, it needs to be literally turned to stone, sculpted into the rock~\cite{Jamtveit2012}.
 This means that not only bulk reactions need to be involved but also surface reactions, such as precipitation.
 The second key factor is the importance of fluid flow.
-For large enough system size $L$, the advective timescale, $\tau_a = L/v$, is always shorter than the diffusive timescale, $\tau_d = L^2/D$.
-Thus, it is invariably advection---usually through fractures, joints, and bedding planes---that brings reactants to rock strata, leading to its chemical transformation.
-Diffusion can be a controlling factor, particularly on smaller spatial scales, such as in the cracks observed in Fig.~\ref{fig:target}A. We shall discuss fluid-flow-mediated instabilities from Sec.~\ref{sec:instabil} onwards.
+For large enough system size $L$, the advective time-scale, $\tau_a = L/v$, is always shorter than the diffusive time-scale, $\tau_d = L^2/D$.
+Thus, it is invariably advection --- usually through fractures, joints, and bedding planes --- that brings reactants to rock strata, leading to its chemical transformation.
+Diffusion can be a controlling factor, particularly on smaller spatial scales, such as in the cracks observed in Fig.~\ref{fig:target}A. We discuss fluid-flow-mediated instabilities in Sec.~\ref{sec:instabil}.

-\subsection{Liesegang patterns}
+\subsubsection{Liesegang patterns}

 One particular reaction--diffusion system is Liesegang banding (Fig.~\ref{fig:liesegang}).
 Liesegang band formation is a rhythmic precipitation phenomenon that occurs when a solute diffuses through a gel and reacts with another solute, resulting in distinct bands or rings.
 The spacing of these bands increases geometrically outward from the point of diffusion~\cite{Jablczynski1926,matalon1955liesegang},